Fastly (NYSE:FSLY) Stock Price Down 6.7% on Insider Selling

-FSLY has been the subject of a number of recent analyst reports.
-Bank of America raised their price target on shares of Fastly from $16.00 to $26.50 and gave the stock a “buy” rating in a report on Tuesday, April 11th.
-Craig Hallum raised their price target on shares of Fastly from $17.00 to $20.00 in a report on Friday, June 23rd.
-DA Davidson raised their price target on shares of Fastly from $17.00 to $20.00 in a report on Friday, June 23rd.
-Morgan Stanley raised their price target on shares of Fastly from $18.00 to $19.00 and gave the stock an “equal weight” rating in a report on Thursday, August 3rd.
-Finally, William Blair reiterated a “market perform” rating on shares of Fastly in a report on Wednesday, April 19th.
-Two analysts have rated the stock with a sell rating, five have given a hold rating, three have given a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $17.45.
+FSLY has been the subject of several recent analyst reports.
+DA Davidson raised their target price on Fastly from $17.00 to $20.00 in a research note on Friday, June 23rd.
+Bank of America raised their target price on Fastly from $16.00 to $26.50 and gave the stock a “buy” rating in a research note on Tuesday, April 11th.
+Morgan Stanley raised their target price on Fastly from $18.00 to $19.00 and gave the stock an “equal weight” rating in a research note on Thursday, August 3rd.
+Royal Bank of Canada raised their target price on Fastly from $11.00 to $12.00 and gave the stock an “underperform” rating in a research note on Thursday, August 3rd.
+Finally, Credit Suisse Group raised their target price on Fastly from $14.00 to $16.00 in a research note on Friday, June 23rd.
+Two equities research analysts have rated the stock with a sell rating, five have given a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average price target of $17.45.

 Fastly, Inc provides real-time content delivery network services.
 It offers edge compute, edge delivery, edge security, edge applications like load balancing and image optimization, video on demand, and managed edge delivery.
 The company was founded by Artur Bergman, Tyler McMullen, Simon Wistow, and Gil Penchina in March 2011 and is headquartered in San Francisco, CA.